 “So much information is available – and so much of it conflicting – that some overwhelmed patients may be opting out altogether from researching their health.”

-Could it be due to the same reason that an articulate, elegant-looking woman in one of my recent heart health audiences put her hand up at the end and asked me:
+Could it be due to the same reason that an articulate, elegant-looking woman in one of my recent heart health presentation audiences put her hand up at the end of my talk and asked me:

 “My doctor says I have a ‘heart rhythm problem’ – what does that mean?”